aup8497/Prisma-neural-art/README.md

 # Prisma-neural-art
-Prisma like app in python using Convolutional Neural networks and deep learning.
+(Ongoing)Prisma like app in python using Convolutional Neural networks and deep learning.